featurist/coypu/README.md

 The image format will be determined by the file extension.

-## Using a custom Selemium WebDriver profile
+## Using a custom Selenium WebDriver profile

 Sometimes you may want to define custom profile settings for your driver.